 - FSHR gene polymorphism, stimulation for IVF/ICSI

 - Gynaecological tumors based on familial predisposition for inherited cancers

-- HBOC / breast cancer + ovarian cancer, hereditary; consortium
+- HBOC / breast cancer + ovarian cancer + endometrium; consortium

 - Hyperornithinämie-Hyperammonämie-Homocitrullinurie-Syndrom, Differentialdiagnose